Code-Dani/BnS_EffectRemover/README.md

 	>Added a progress bar when downloading an update.
   * Version 1.2:
 	>Completely renew the update system, now it install itself
+  * Version 1.3:
+	>>Program is now able to remove Astromancer animations

 ### Possible questions:
 Why does it need administrator privilegies?